 How to Get Rid of a Stuffy Nose: 15 Remedies That Work

-Why Your Nose Gets Stuffy
+Why Does Your Nose Get Stuffy?

 Nasal congestion is not actually caused by excess mucus in most cases.
 The stuffiness you feel comes from swollen blood vessels and inflamed tissue in the nasal passages.
 When the turbinates — spongy structures inside your nose — become engorged with blood, they expand and narrow the airway.
 Understanding this helps explain why some remedies work better than others: the most effective treatments reduce swelling, not just mucus.